SuryanshAwasthi001/Journal-App/ReadME.md

 Scalable Journalling App

-User---->will log in to  see the welcome message with weather fetched from external api request will check redis cache before fetching data from exteranal api
+User---->will log in to  see the welcome message with weather fetched from the external API the request will check the Redis cache before fetching data from the external API

-User--------> can  CRUD journal
+User--------> can  CRUD journal entry.
-User -------->can subscribe to journal application sentimentAnalysis service CRON job will run fetching sentiment reports of journal for each user to send mail to all users who have subscribed sentiment job will communicate with email asynchronously service via kafka
+User -------->can subscribe to journal application sentiment analysis service CRON job will run fetching sentiment reports of the journal for each user to send mail to all users who have subscribed sentiment job will communicate with email asynchronously service via Kafka

 Logs will